octokit/octokit-next.js/packages/core/README.md

 ## Plugins

 Octokit’s functionality can be extended using plugins.
-The `Octokit.plugin()` method accepts a plugin (or many) and returns a new constructor.
+The `Octokit.withPlugins()` method accepts a plugin (or many) and returns a new constructor.

 A plugin is a function which gets two arguments: